LacledesLAN/gamesvr-gesource/CONTRIBUTING.md

 # Contributing

-First off, thank you for considering contributing to `gamesvr-srcds-gesource`.
+First off, thank you for considering contributing to `gamesvr-gesource`.
 It's people like you that make Laclede's LAN such a great community.

 ## Did you find a bug or have questions?